Jean Dausset: Later life

 In 1984 Dausset founded the Centre D’étude du Polymorphisme Humain (CEPH), aiming to detect the major genes in humans that are responsible for diseases outside the HLA system.
 Localization of these genes was a crucial step in cloning and identifying them, this was a breakthrough for medical genetics.
 The CEPH system contributed DNA from 61 large families to international centers that were responsible for mapping the human genome.
 Dausset and professor LL Cavalli-Sforza collaborated, and developed a DNA resource from world populations known as HGDP-CEPH diversity panel, to be used in human population genetics.
 CEPH is a non-profit organisation that was partly funded by the French government, it was not until 1993, that CEPH was renamed the Foundation Jean Dausset-CEPH.
 In 2003, at the age of 87, Dausset retired and became the president of CEPH.

 Dausset was a member of the French Academy of Sciences.
 He was also a professor at the college de France.
-Dausset was one of the influential foreign members of the National Academy of Sciences, USA, and an honorary member of the American Academy of Arts and Sciences.
+Dausset was one of the influential foreign members of the National Academy of Sciences, US, and an honorary member of the American Academy of Arts and Sciences.
 He was a member of the founding Council and Vice President of the Human Genome Organization.
 Dausset received various prestigious prizes, such as the Landsteiner Award and prizes for the Koch and Wolf Foundations.
 He also served on the advisory boards of numerous research institutions.